-The road continues towards the hills, sealed as far as the Mangahao Powerhouse at 5 km.
-The first summit is at 10.4 km, Reservoir No.3 (Arapeti Dam) at 12.8 km, and the next hill-crest at 16.7 km.
+The Te Araroa trail crosses the road, joining from the N along Tokomaru Rd, and from the S at a small carpark 2.4 km further along.
+The next hill-crest is at 16.7 km.
 Soon spectacular views into the Mangahao Valley emerge as the road zig-zags downhill to reach Reservoir No. 2 at 18.4 km and Reservoir No. 1 at 22.5 km.
 This road is possibly better travelled at night, and even in daylight your headlights will make you more visible.
 Remember that your stopping distance on a gravel road is thrice that on a sealed road!

 These dam structures are working industrial sites.
 Access to them and across them is entirely dependent upon the needs of the owners.
 Industrial workplaces contain unusual hazards, and extra vigilance is needed.
 Park cars well clear of work areas and structures.

 Inwards: The track up-valley to Harris Creek starts from the TL of Reservoir No.1, just above high flood-line.
 The track is substantially level to where it crosses the bridge to the TR, 90 minutes from the dam.
 When the reservoir is not high, there is simple travel from the dam over the mud flats and streambed as far as the bridge.
 Beyond the bridge the river flows through a gorge and the track has several climbs on the TR as it bypasses this gorge, then drops to flats to cross Dick Creek.
-This track is almost certainly the worst aligned of any in the Tararua, with its repeated climbs and its sometimes vestigial nature.
-Harris Creek lies 12 minutes beyond Dick Creek: 3 hours from the dam.
+This track is almost certainly the worst aligned of any in the Tararuas, with its repeated climbs and its sometimes vestigial nature.
+Harris Creek lies 12 minutes beyond Dick Creek or 3 hours from the dam.

-From Harris Creek, at normal water one may pack float the short gorge downstream.
+From Harris Creek, at normal water, one may pack float the short gorge downstream.

 The early portion of this route now serves the College Creek access to Burn Hut.
 This old route was used before the Mangahao was bridged below the Harris Creek gorge, and also gives access to Ngapuketurua.